 California, New York, North Carolina, Florida, New Jersey and Illinois are all chapters of the Boards for Bros. organization and I want to expand my project to these locations.
 I need to establish my own link analysis to help shed light on how the gift of skateboarding is a bigger representation of who we are as a people and who we can be.
 There is a link in all of us and I believe that my project emits human and social behavior from skate culture in a way that can bend the boundaries of the art world.

-That is what installation Divine Decks, Tampa will do.
-It will hold the essences of over 300 souls.
+This is what installation Divine Decks does.
+It can hold the essences of over 300 souls.
 These skateboards will have become much more than just shaped wooden objects.
 It is a collective constructed at a monumental scale, a scale that helps convey the significance of these skateboards that now demand meditation and exaltation like an altar or a shrine.

 Book Design: Madeline Baker.
 Graphic Designer + Illustrator. madelinembaker.com